Bloodyaugust/ld43/README.md

 # Slaybraham and Diesaac

-Use arrow keys to move.
+Use arrow keys or WASD to move.
 Kill as many Isaacs as you can!

-Made in ~8 hours for Ludum Dare 43 with:
-- Unity3D (2019.1.0a10)
-- Atom
-- Aseprite
-- Tilemancer
+Originally made for LD 43.
+This is now a post-compo version, look back at in the commit history for the compo version.